The core degenerate scenario for the type Ia supernova SN 2020eyj: INTRODUCTION

 In a recent study \cite{Kooletal2022} describe their observations and interpretation of SN 2020eyj, a SN Ia that interacts with a helium-rich circumstellar material (CSM).
 They argue that their observations support the SD scenario with a helium non-degenerate donor star as the progenitor of SN 2020eyj. \cite{Kooletal2022} conclude that SN 2020eyj did not result from the DD scenario and therefore their observation ``leave the SD scenario as the only viable alternative.''
 As we mentioned above, one must consider other scenarios as well when analysing SNe Ia.
 We do just that in this paper by considering the CD scenario.

 In section \ref{sec:SN2020eyj} we review relevant properties of SN 2020eyj and argue that the SD scenario cannot explain some of these properties.
-In section \ref{sec:TheCDscenario} we propose instead that the CD scenario where the WD enters a CEE with a helium-rich core at a late time best explains the properties of SN 2020eyj.
-We summarize this \textit{Letter} in section \ref{sec:Summary}.
+In section \ref{sec:TheCDscenario} we propose instead that the CD scenario where the WD enters a CEE with an expanding helium-rich envelope at a late time best explains the properties of SN 2020eyj.
+We summarize this study in section \ref{sec:Summary}.